ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 ##### Quantum Singular-Value Transform

-Extremely general framework, dubbed the
+Extremely general framework, dubbed the grand unifier of quantum algos as each of:

+- Matrix inversion
+- Unstructured search
+- Factoring
+- Hamiltonian simulation
+Can be c

 ##### Quantum Machine Learning